 Base Seattle Command

-Captain Jed Boba assumed the duties as Commanding Officer of Base Seattle in July 2018 after serving as Executive Officer from July 2016 to July 2018.
-He is responsible for providing a wide variety of mission support services to units and personnel within the Thirteenth Coast Guard District, including general administration and personnel management, medical/dental, supply, property, military housing, procurement, warehousing, facilities maintenance, naval engineering, computer and electronics support, and morale and recreational services.
+Captain Khalil assumed the duties as Commanding Officer of Base Seattle in July 2021.
+He is responsible for providing a wide variety of mission support services to units and personnel within the Thirteenth Coast Guard District, including general administration and personnel management, medical, dental, supply, property, military housing, procurement, warehousing, facilities maintenance, naval engineering, computer and electronics support, and morale and recreational services.

-Captain Boba is originally from Gilbert, AZ and graduated with High Honors from the U.S. Coast Guard Academy in 1996 with a Bachelor of Science in Civil Engineering.
-In 1998, he attended the University of Illinois Champaign-Urbana and earned a Master of Science in Civil Engineering.
-He also holds a Professional Engineering license from the state of California.
+Captain Khalil is originally from Scottsdale, AZ and graduated the U.S. Coast Guard Academy in 1998 with a Bachelor of Science in Mechanical Engineering.
+In 2003, he attended the Texas A&M University – College Station and earned a Master of Engineering in Mechanical Engineering.
+In 2006, he attended Averett University and earned a Masters in Business Administration.

-Commander John T. Dewey serves as Executive Officer, Base Seattle, which is the single touch-point for mission support within the Thirteenth Coast Guard District.
-Base Seattle provides a variety of mission support services, including administration and personnel management, medical and dental care, work-life support, procurement, supply, housing, facilities maintenance, naval engineering, computer and electronics support, and morale and recreational services.
+Commander Jonathan (“Jon”) Burby serves as Executive Officer, Coast Guard Base Seattle, providing a variety of mission support services in the Thirteenth Coast Guard District, including: administration and personnel management, medical and dental care, work-life support, procurement, supply, housing, facilities maintenance, naval engineering, computer and electronics support, and morale and recreational services.